nikivanov/watney/README.md

 <a href="https://i.imgur.com/pWdW8e0.gifv" target="_blank">Demo Video</a>
 </h1>

 Watney is a low-cost Raspberry Pi-enabled rover made of readily available parts.
+The majority of Watney's parts are 3D-printable.
 It has a Python and a REST APIs.
 Watney is all-wheel drive, with each side powered by a geared motor.
 Because of that, it turns like a tank by spinning each side in opposite directions.
 It drives best on smooth surfaces, like hardwood, linoleum and tile.
 For carpeted surfaces, Watney can do "soft turns", by spinning one side forward and the other alternating backwards and forwards.